psx-spx/psx-spx.github.io/docs/cpuspecifications.md

 single clock cycle (unless the write-queue was full, in that case the CPU gets halted until there's room in the queue).
 For more information on the write-queue, visit [this page](https://psx-spx.consoledev.net/memorymap/#write-queue).<br/>

+#### Caution - 8/16-bit writes to certain IO registers
+During an 8-bit or 16-bit store, all 32 bits of the GPR are placed on the bus.
+As such, when writing to certain 32-bit IO registers with an 8 or 16-bit store, it will behave like a 32-bit store, using the register's full value.
+The soundscope on some shells is known to rely on this, as it uses `sh` to write to certain DMA registers.
+If this is not properly emulated, the soundscope will hang, waiting for an interrupt that will never be fired.<br/>

 #### Load/Store Alignment
 Halfword addresses must be aligned by 2, word addresses must be aligned by 4, trying to access mis-aligned addresses will cause an exception.
 There's no